bleugreen/deeprhythm/README.md

 The original `DeepRhythmPredictor` remains unchanged. v0.8 is opt-in because its measured metrical correction is a modest net improvement and can still change an individually correct octave decision.
+It aggregates every complete eight-second clip after removing the first and last clips from tracks longer than 40 seconds, matching the frozen model's training and evaluation path.

 ### CLI Inference